-Backcountry, or BC, skis are available in something of a bewildering variety of shapes and sizes, all designed for something just that little bit different from each other.
-So, how do you choose the best option for your personal skiing objectives?
+Backcountry skis, or BC skis, are available in something of a bewildering variety of shapes and sizes, all designed for something just that little bit different from each other.
+So, how do you choose the best option for your personal backcountry skiing objectives?
 With a bit of introspection, and a little advice, it’s not as overwhelming as you might think.

 Once you have selected the right skis for your adventures, the next step is your binding/boot type choice.
 This is generally regulated by the type of ski you have chosen (or, more accurately, by its width) and by the conditions and distances that you’ll be skiing.
 Our general rule of thumb tends to be that the further you’re skiing from any assistance, the stronger your gear should be.

 Standard NNN for in-track skiing, or NNN-BC for primarily out of track skiing.

 75mm binding preferred for deeper snow and steeper terrain.

 Which binding you choose will depend on your activity, and the type of terrain you will be in.
 If you are unsure, you can always chat with our staff about different options for your skiing style.